Invasive species of Australian origin

 There are a number of Australian species that have become invasive when introduced into outside Australia or outside Oceania.

 Animals

-The Australian magpie was introduced into New Zealand and are considered to be a pest because of attacks on humans and a possible effect on the native bird population.
+The Australian magpie has been introduced into New Zealand, where it is considered a pest because of its attacks on humans and a possible effect on the native bird population.

 The common brushtail possum was introduced to New Zealand to start a fur industry, and spread nationwide.
-With no natural controls they have severe impact by feeding on native plant species and also prey on native animals species as well.
-Possums have also been observed eating the eggs of nesting birds such as the kererū, tūī, and kākā.
-They are a carrier of tuberculosis which they spread to pasture and hence livestock.
+With no natural predators, these omnivores have had severe impacts on the native plants and animals they consume, including the eggs and chicks of nesting birds such as the kererū, tūī, and kākā.
+They are also a carrier of tuberculosis, which they can spread to livestock.
 Control of them has been an ongoing project of regional councils, the Department of Conservation, Forest and Bird, and various other wildlife preservation organizations.

+The boatman fly (Pogonortalis doclea) is a dung-feeding platystomatid fly native to Australia that has become invasive in California.

 Plants

 Melaleucas in the Everglades

 Perhaps the best known example of an Australian plant becoming an invasive species is the problematic introduction of Melaleuca quinquenervia into Florida.
 As with all Melaleuca species, M. quinquenervia seeds prolifically.
 In the absence of natural predators, it spread throughout southern Florida; at one time it was estimated that it had colonised 12% of southern Florida.
 The colonised area included a substantial proportion of the Everglades, an important national park and World Heritage Site.
 Attempts were made to control the spread by burning, but this only exacerbated the problem as it encouraged seed dispersal while failing to kill the trees.
 The spread of Melaleuca is now managed by a combination of regular herbicide treatment and the introduction of an Australian beetle as a biological control.